Wtower/ansible-node-deploy/README.md

 (better to keep in configuration file as shown in examples):

 - `conf`: A dictionary to help organize variables, containing:
-- `conf.domain_name`: Domain name to be used in Apache conf.
-Omit to skip configure Apache in Plesk.
 - `conf.dev_path`: The local path of the project, eg ~/workspace/python/myproject.
 - `conf.host_path`: The remote path, where the wsgi index script lies, eg /var/www/vhosts/subscription/domain.
-- `conf.vhost_conf_path`: The remote path, where the apache configuration override (`vhost.conf`) is located.

 Optional Configuration variables
 --------------------------------